ctlab/GADMA/docs/source/examples/custom_model_example.rst

-The run was fast because we have small size of data and low number of parameters.
+The run was fast because we have a small size of data and a low number of parameters.
 Also usually one should run a lot of repeats: we have 2 here (50 is better for example).